google/lightweight_mmm/README.md

 As of 7 March 2024 Google has released a new official Bayesian MMM version called **Meridian**.
 Meridian is currently under limited availability for selected advertisers.
-Please contact your Google representative for more information.
+Please visit this [site](https://developers.google.com/meridian) or contact your Google representative for more information.
 LMMM version will be sunset once Meridian has reached general availability.

 ### LMMM is a python library that helps organisations understand and optimise marketing spend across media channels.